Phil Neville to leave England Women head coach role in July 2021

 Neville was due to lead hosts England into the European Championships next year but Sky Sports News reported on Wednesday that he would announce he is stepping down after it was confirmed the tournament will be postponed until July 2022.

-He will continue to coach the team when football returns following the impact o coronavirus.
+He will continue to coach the team when football returns following the impact of the coronavirus.

 "I am looking forward to getting back to work with the team as soon as possible," said Neville.
 "We have a fantastic squad of players and there is plenty to work on as we look to progress as a team going into 2021."